nkohari/nerv-server/README.md

 2. `brew services start postgresql` (to start pgsql on boot, optional)
 3. `$ createuser mineboss`
 4. `$ createdb mineboss`
-5. `$ echo "grant all privileges on database mineboss to mineboss" | psql`
+5. `$ echo "grant all privileges on database mineboss to mineboss" | psql --db mineboss`

 You'll also need Redis, which is used for pub/sub in the websocket system.
 Just `brew install redis`.